hairyhenderson/gomplate/docs/content/functions/filepath.md

 Splits path immediately following the final path separator, separating it into a directory and file name component.

-The function returns an array with two values, the first being the diretory, and the second the file.
+The function returns an array with two values, the first being the directory, and the second the file.

 A wrapper for Go's [`filepath.Split`](https://pkg.go.dev/path/filepath/#Split) function.